samihao11/VibeCut/README.md

 ## Contributing

-We welcome contributions!
-While we're actively developing and refactoring certain areas, there are plenty of opportunities to contribute effectively.
+We welcome contributions to VibeCut!
+We're actively developing the AI agent layer and core editing features.

-**🎯 Focus areas:** Timeline functionality, project management, performance, bug fixes, and UI improvements outside the preview panel.
+**🎯 Focus areas:** AI agent capabilities, timeline functionality, project management, performance, and bug fixes.

 **⚠️ Avoid for now:** Preview panel enhancements (fonts, stickers, effects) and export functionality - we're refactoring these with a new binary rendering approach.